 Branding, Art Direction, Apparel Design & Illustration

 Convict is aimed at the commercial end of young fashion, sitting alongside the likes of Henleys and Superdry; inspired by US West Coast hip-hop via the use of graphic prints and embellishment.

 Taking concepts from a lot of prison tattoos, especially Mexican tattoo with it’s italic flourishes and offset those against thicker typography.

 In addition to the usual fare of T-shirts and sweatshirts I created designs for a series of varsity jackets.
 The above is a good example of what I was trying to accomplish- I didn’t want to have the logo plastered all over the garments as I feel this comes across as a little too obvious and cheapens the brand somewhat so I preferred to stick with something a little different and much more understated.

-Other concepts that I used was a simple US Department of Corrections style of typography, a very simple, unadorned typeface.
+Additional concepts that I used was a simple US DOC style of typography, a very simple, unadorned typeface.

 This was a continuation of the tattoo theme with the addition of a quincrux tattoo - used to represent time spent in prison.